-- (i) These Programme Regulations should be read in conjunction with the University's Doctor of Philosophy Degree Progress Regulations and Examination Conventions and the University's Taught Programme Regulations. - (ii) As the Doctorate in Clinical Psychology is a qualification leading to professional registration, the University has an overriding duty of care to ensure that all students graduating from the programme not only meet the academic requirements, but are also physically and mentally fit to practise and are of good character.
-The case of any student whose fitness for professional practice is a matter for concern shall be considered under the University's Fitness to Practise Procedure. - (iii) Students will be required to undergo appropriate DBS and Healthcare checks as stipulated in University and School policies. - (iv) Students will be required to fulfil all requirements for clinical access as dictated by the relevant NHS Trust.
+- (i) These Programme Regulations should be read in conjunction with the University's Doctor of Philosophy Degree Progress Regulations and Examination Conventions and the University's Taught Programme Regulations. - (ii) As the Doctorate in Clinical Psychology is a qualification leading to professional registration, the University has an overriding duty of care to ensure that all students graduating from the programme not only meet the academic requirements but are also physically and mentally fit to practise and are of good character.
+The case of any student whose fitness for professional practice is a matter for concern shall be considered under the University's Fitness to Practise Procedure. - (iii) Students will be required to undergo appropriate DBS and Healthcare checks as stipulated in University and School policies. - (iv) Students will be required to fulfil all requirements for placements (including clinical access) as dictated by the relevant Care Quality Commission Regulated provider.